 Restricting the ability to add software to your computer keeps it free from performance robbing “utilities” and reduces the potential for licensing or policy violations.
 While there many useful software utilities available on the Internet, many more are malicious or include undesirable side effects.
 If you do need software installed, just let us know.

 Users with administrative rights can view, edit or delete any or all files on a machine, including system files.
 This right circumvents the rights of all other users on the machine.
 If a user has unrestricted access to all files on a machine, there is an increased risk of hackers, viruses, malware or spyware also gaining access to those files.

 A user or malicious program with administrative rights can do almost anything to the files or configuration of a computer, including actions that could bypass or remove security measures, or render a system unusable.
 The access levels of a typical user will, for the most part, not allow malware or hackers to disable a system or change settings.

 Network Stability, Licensing and Security:

 Having admin rights allow users to install and run network unfriendly (and possibly illegal) programs like P2P.
 These types of applications are not permitted per NDSU and NDUS policy.
-CEA Tech also assures all programs are properly licensed.
+CoE Tech also assures all programs are properly licensed.

 Technology Procurement and utilization

-Please contact the CEA Technical Support Department prior to obtaining any NDSU owned or supported hardware or software.
+Please contact the CoE Technical Support Department prior to obtaining any NDSU owned or supported hardware or software.
 Failure to utilize our services may result in delays in implementation or denial of service; it could even result in your new purchase being incompatible with its intended use.

 It is our intention to verify proper software licensing on all NDSU owned equipment.
 Software will not be installed if licensing cannot be obtained or verified.